 Concentration of credit risk is the risk associated with the amount of investments LES has with any one issuer.
 Investments issued or explicitly guaranteed by the U.S. government are excluded from this requirement.
-LES' investment policy places the following limits on the amount that may be invested in any one type of investment and/or issuer.
+LES' investment policy places limits on the amount that may be invested in any one type of investment and/or issuer.
+Investment authorization is measured at the time of acquisition.

+Limits of

+Portfolio Individual Maturity

-Investment Type Portfolio Composition Limits of Individual Issuers Maturity Limitations
+Investment Type Composition Issuers Limitations

+II C. mayammaant acquirities 1000/ Nama 10 ,,,,,,,,,

 U.S. government securities 100% None 10 years

 U.S. government agencies 100% None 10 years

 Federal instrumentalities 100% None 10 years

 Instrumentalities of the U.S. 20% 5% 10 years

 Interest-bearing time deposit or savings accounts 100% 15% 5 years

 Repurchase agreements 50% 15% 90 days

 Corporate issues 50% 5% -

 Banker's acceptances - - 180 days

 Commercial paper - - 270 days

 Corporate notes - - 5 years

 Money market mutual funds 100% 25% N/A

-State and/or local government taxable and/or tax-exempt taxable and/or tax exempt debt 30% 5% 3 years
+State and/or local government taxable and/or tax-exempt deb 30% 5% 3 years

 Other fixed term investments 25% 25% 5 years

-On December 31, 2023, LES had the following investment concentrations:
+On December 31, 2024, LES had the following investment concentrations:

-U.S. sponsored agency obligations Federal Home Loan Bank
+U.S. sponsored agency obligations